Micha Sam Brickman Raredon, MD, PhD

 Biography

 Dr. Micha Sam Brickman Raredon is an Assistant Professor in the Department of Anesthesiology at the Yale School of Medicine.
-The Raredon Laboratory studies regenerative lung engineering, and develops primary-source algorithms focused on cell-to-cell communication networks, including NICHES and Connectome.
-Dr. Raredon's laboratory seeks to reverse-engineer tissues for regenerative medicine through the close study of single-cell systems biology.
+The Raredon Laboratory studies regenerative tissue engineering, with a particular focus on cell-to-cell communication networks, and builds primary-source software to explore and analyze these complex data, including NICHES and Connectome.
+Dr. Raredon's laboratory seeks to reverse-engineer tissues for regenerative medicine through the close study of tissue systems biology.

 Dr. Raredon received a master's degree in Materials Science and Engineering at the Massachusetts Institute of Technology, where he received the Draper Fellowship to develop vascular tissue micro-fabrication techniques in the laboratories of Dr. Linda Griffith (Bioengineering), Dr. Paula Hammond (Chemical Engineering), and Dr. Jeffrey Borenstein (Draper Labs).
 He completed his undergraduate work in Biomedical Engineering and the History of Art at Yale University and the University of Cambridge.